OmarSaad0-0/pet-clinic-Deployment/README.md

 <li>Edit the main java class in the application to make it able to run on a server</li>
 <li>Run the build command to build the application</li>
 <li>Deploy the packed application to apache tomcat server</li>
+<h3>Server monitoring is done through Nagios</h3>
+<h4>The monitoring proccess is responsible for runinng sanity checks to monitor tomcat server which is done as follows :</h4>
+<li>Define nagios service to monitor tomcat in tomcat.cfg</li>
+<li>Execute playbook to save nagios service configrations and restart nagios (Monitor.yaml)</li>